 Beijing REIT was founded in 1999 by our Chief Executive Officer, Hengfang Li.
-Mr. Li has approximately 17 years of experience in the construction materials and construction materials manufacturing equipment industries.
+Mr. Li has approximately 19 years of experience in the construction materials and construction materials manufacturing equipment industries.
 Our principal office is located in Beijing, China.
-As of December 31, 2017, we employed 212 people on a full-time basis.
-We have 21 employees in management, 32 employees in sales and marketing, 33 employees in research and development, 91 employees in manufacturing and installation and 35 employees in administration.
-Our employees are located in: Beijing (65 employees); Langfang City, Hebei Province (57 employees); Changjiang City, Hainan Province (60 employees); Haikou City, Hainan Province (2 employees); Xinyi City, Jiangsu Province (27 employees); and Nanjing City, Jiangsu Province (1 employee).
+As of December 31, 2018, we employed 235 people on a full-time basis.
+We have 38 employees in management, 39 employees in sales and marketing, 24 employees in research and development, 93 employees in manufacturing and installation and 41 employees in administration.